isacpxc/ku-test/README.md

 ```

 3. Deployment:
 Provide a brief guide on how to deploy your smart contract to a test network (e.g., Rinkeby or Kovan).
-Include any necessary configurations and commands. you can see the interaction video `video.mkv`.
+Include any necessary configurations and commands. you can see the interaction video `video.mkv`, or clicking [here](https://youtu.be/7hvAN1NoORw).